aleksandr-efimenko/space-tourism/README.md

 ## Overview

-This is a website for a space tourism company.
+This is a website for a fictional space tourism company.
 It has 3 pages: home, destinations and about.
 The home page has a slider with 3 slides.
 The destinations page has a list of destinations.
 The about page has a list of team members.

 ### The challenge